-The British monarch's favored goods and services are recognized with a Royal Warrant, the ultimate mark of quality.
-Hundreds of companies and individuals are today entitled to display the coveted crest of working "by appointment to HM The Queen."
+Queen Elizabeth II's favored goods and services are recognized with a Royal Warrant, the ultimate mark of quality.
 Most are listed by The Royal Warrant Association, gatekeepers to the Royal Household, and each one gives an insight into life behind palace walls.

 Bentley & Skinner —

 The Queen's Jewelers and Silversmiths buy, sell and hire jewelery.
 They have a workshop in London where they do repairs and restoration work.
 They also take on special commissions -- including Damien Hirst's famous diamond skull, "For the Love of God."
 The Company was first invited to supply jewelery to the British Royal Family in the latter years of Queen Victoria's reign.

 Chalmers Bakery —

 The Queen's Bakers and Confectioners is a family-run business in Aberdeenshire.
 Their trademark Balmoral Bread is a recipe created for the Royal Household more than 20 years ago, using wholemeal rye and different flours.
 Director Pamela Chalmers' parents started the company 61 years ago.

 Justerini & Brooks —